pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

   next: ../deployment
 ---

-I must say it immediately: menus and GUI are no fun in a game.
+Let's say it immediately: menus and GUI are no fun in a game.
 You usually have to use a very basic GUI framework (or no framework at all), it takes a lot of time and the result is just... menus that players will skip as fast as possible.

 Well, Unity is quite cool for game GUIs and menus, but it's not fancy without a lot of effort.
 Let's start with the basics.

-## The assets
+# The menu assets

 This is what we will use for the menu.
 Buttons will be Unity standard ones.